Skip to content

 Train Cabooses along the Big Rock Candy Mountain Bike Trail- Sevier County, UT

 The path is wide, nicely paved, and runs alongside the scenic Sevier River.
 You’ll be treated to breathtaking views of mountains, water, and stunning rock formations as you journey through the canyon.
+This was one of the highlights of our trip to Monroe, Utah.
+Find more Top Things to do in Sevier County!

+Best Bike Trails in Utah.
 View of the Sevier River on the Big Rock Candy Mountain Bike Trail- Sevier County, UT

-4. Antelope Island State Park- Syracuse, UT
+Bonus: Antelope Island State Park- Syracuse, UT

+Best Bike Trails in Utah.
 View of snow capped mountains from Antelope Island State Park Utah

 Biking at Antelope Island State Park is a unique and exciting adventure!
 You’ll get to ride alongside lovely grasslands where American bison, pronghorn antelope, and mule deer roam freely on this beautiful island on the Great Salt Lake.
 You may even be lucky enough to see a bighorn sheep.

+Best Bike Trails in Utah.
 America bison at Antelope Island State Park Utah

 With the exception of two trails, you can take your bike on all the hiking trails, giving you over 25 miles of scenic riding through the park.
 You can also bike on the road, but keep in mind that there are no designated bike lanes.